morgansobol/MicrobialGenomics-TXST-2025/exercises/03_amplicon_analysis.md

 setwd("[insert path to directory you want to be in]")

+# If you don't have that, then open R Terminal and navigate to the dada2 working directory.

 list.files() # make sure what we think is here is actually here dir() # this works too